nt0k/CS150/ProjectB/README.md

 **Visualization Strategies**: I will use a choropleth graph to visualize changes in the region of Asia with several options for interactivity.
 The years can be changed manually, advanced one at a time with a button, or a continuous animation can be toggled with another button.
 For a closer look, each country will be able to be clicked on to display how its life expectancy has changed over the last two decades.
+I have removed clutter to reduce cognitive load, and leveraged a consistent  color scheme for all choropleth graph options.
+I also made sure that all my y-axis started at zero.